Are Citrus Oils Safe in Sunlight?

 Are Citrus Essential Oils Safe to Use Before Going Out in the Sun?

-Some citrus oils such as lemon, bergamot, lime, and certain orange oils may be phototoxic.
+Some citrus oils such as lemon, bergamot, lime, and grapefruit may be phototoxic.
 This means they can make your skin more sensitive to UV rays and may increase the risk of redness, irritation, or burns.
-It is best to avoid direct sun exposure for at least 12 to 24 hours after applying these oils topically.
+It is best to avoid direct sun exposure for at least 12 to 18 hours after applying these oils topically.
+For steam-distilled or FCF versions, the risk is much lower, but dilution is still recommended.

 What Is Phototoxicity and Why Does It Matter With Citrus Oils?